 Having taken his place at the Lord’s Table, the minister shall say:

-Holy and right it is and our joyful duty to give thanks to thee at all times and in all places, O Lord, holy Father, almighty and everlasting God.
-Thou didst create the heaven with all its hosts and the earth with all its plenty.
-Thou hast given us life and being and dost preserve us by thy providence.
-But thou hast shown us the fullness of thy love in sending into the world thy eternal Word, even Jesus Christ our Lord, who became man for us men and for our salvation.
-For the precious gift of this mighty Savior who has reconciled us to thee we praise and bless thee, O God.
+Holy and right it is and our joyful duty to give thanks to you at all times and in all places, O Lord, our Creator, almighty and everlasting God!
+You created the heaven with all its hosts and the earth with all its plenty.
+You have given us life and being, and preserve us by your providence.
+But you have shown us the fullness of your love in sending into the world your Son, Jesus Christ, the eternal Word, made flesh for us men and for our salvation.
+For the precious gift of this mighty Savior who has reconciled us to you we praise and bless you, O God.

-Therefore with thy whole Church on earth and with all the company of heaven we worship and adore thy glorious name.
+With your whole Church on earth and with all the company of heaven we worship and adore your glorious name.

 Here may be said or sung:

 Holy, holy, holy, Lord God of hosts.
-Heaven and earth are full of thy glory.
+Heaven and earth are full of your glory.
 Hosanna in the highest!

-Blessed is he that cometh in the name of the Lord.
+Blessed is he who comes in the name of the Lord.
 Hosanna in the highest!